bretlowery/flan/readme.md

 ### Features

 FLAN generates up to 1K test access.log files of up to 1M records each, per run.
+On my Mac, it can generate 200K records in about 30 seconds in verbose mode, so it's way way fast on any ol' EC2 or GCE server including the free tier stuff.

 To ensure your fake logs look as semantically real as your production ones, it reads a "template" access.log from a real production system that you provide (hereinafter referred to as the "template log").
 It doesn't matter how many records the template log contains, but the longer it is the more realistic your generated fake logs will be.
 You template log can be bigger than your generated log file(s), or vice versa.